25

 Chocolate & candy

-For Finnish specialities, check the Fazer and Brunberg chocolates.
+For Finnish specialities, check the Fazer, Brunberg and Panda chocolates.
 If you dare, some "salmiakki", black salty licorice, is truly a Finnish taste experience.

 Rye bread & Karelian pastry